 Propylene oxide: Market overview

-In the US, there are four major producers of propylene oxide (PO), with the bulk of production being captive, typically for integrated downstream operations.
+In the US, there are four major producers of propylene oxide (PO).
+The bulk of production is captive and minimal market information is available.
+Product usage is typically for integrated downstream operations, for example, mono propylene glycol (MPG).
 The ICIS monthly contract assessment is a calculation based on the price of feedstock propylene.
-PO pricing for Q4 2016 will depend on prices for upstream propylene and crude oil.
-No issues with PO availability in the US were noted in early October.
+The crude oil price trend is expected to lead direction for US propylene and PO markets in the first quarter of 2017.

 News & analysis